junxit/us-congress-bills-115/metadata.md

 - 2018-01-10 — Motion to reconsider laid on the table Agreed to without objection.
 - 2018-01-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 12).
 - 2018-01-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 12).
+- 2018-01-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.